kreinholz/vdhcoapp/README.md

+NOTE: this is a non-working experiment to bump vdhcoapp's node_modules to the current versions (primarily impacts got and open), and to build/bundle with node22 instead of node18.
+While it does indeed build, and the install and uninstall functionality of the resulting vdhcoapp binary works, it does not correctly interface with the Video DownloadHelper browser extension.

 # Unofficial/custom FreeBSD Port of Video DownloadHelper's Companion App

 Video DownloadHelper is a popular web browser add-on/extension that, well, helps download videos from the web.